duglin/helloworld/README.md

 ```

 In there, change any occurrence of `example.com` with your cluster's
 domain name.
+This ConfigMap allows for you to define which Knative apps
+get assigned which domain name.
+While in this example we just have `""`
+as the value of our one config map entry, which means it's the default,
+you could technically put a selectiion criteria in there to look for
+certain apps with certain labels.
+While I know it's the Kube-way to use
+label selectors for this, I'm not sure this is necessarily better than
+just allowing people to specify the domain name (or entire URL) in the
+Service definition itself.
+The level of indirection feels overly complex
+to me.
+That's not to say that Knative couldn's also support this label
+selector mechanism, but I'd prefe to have it kick-in only if not explicitly
+set within the Service itself.
+One of my goals in all of this is to allow
+people to do all of their Service management via the one Knative Service
+resource.

-Now, we're finally done with the administrivial networking stuff.
+We're finally done with the administrivial networking stuff.

 #### Secrets

 Before we get to the real point of this, which is deploying an application,
 I needed to create a Kuberneres Secret that holds all of the private
-keys/tokens/usernames/etc... that will be used during the exercises.
+keys/tokens/usernames/etc... that will be used during the demo.

 For that I have the `secrets.yaml` file: